Instrument/cyclops/docs/instructions_aftereffects.md

 #### Export as JSON

 The curve data can be stored in one of two ways, the first is as what's known as JSON data.
-This is a sort of "raw" way of storing data and must be encorporated into your project through some sort of build process, or loaded asynchronously, copied/pasted into another JavaScript file, etc.  In other words, exporting JSON means you still have some work to do to get your project building.
+This is a sort of "raw" way of storing data and must be incorporated into your project through some sort of build process, or loaded asynchronously, copied/pasted into another JavaScript file, etc.  In other words, exporting JSON means you still have some work to do to get your project building.
 However, it is more flexible for use with tools like Grunt as it is a more pure way to store the curve data.

 #### Export as Named object